Month 10, Week 1

 - Get the spark back.
 You're tired and your libido may be low, but sex might actually help.
 You'll connect with your partner and might even get more energy.

 - Do Kegels.
-They aren't just for pregnancy.
+These pelvic exercises aren't just for pregnancy.
 Keep doing them for stronger pelvic floor muscles, which may help if you're having issues with leaking urine.

 - Got friends who don’t have babies?
 Don't cross them out of your life.
 Look for common ground.